 Today, nearly twelve percent of American adults experience migraines.
 Though they do effect both genders, migraines are three times more common in females—males (6%) females (18%).
 They may have a genetic component.
 So, if your mom or dad suffers from migraines, you have a greater chance of experiencing them yourself.

 Our bodies require specific vitamins and minerals to function.
 Nutrient deficiencies occur when the body does not get sufficient amounts of these vitamins and minerals.
 Many choose to support their deficiencies through nutrient-dense whole-food diets.
 If an individual struggles to maintain nutrient sufficiency, supplementation may be helpful.

 If you have any concerns about your nutritional sufficiency, reach out to your healthcare provider!

 Nutrient Deficiencies & Migraines

 Causes of migraines vary.
-In some instances, research suggest that supplementing specific nutrients may help absolve symptoms.
-The following supplements may offer therapeutic effects on those affected:
+In some instances, research suggest that certain nutrients may help absolve symptoms.
+The following may offer therapeutic effects on those affected:

 - Vitamin D